yndajas/Algorithms/README.md

 - `chessboard()`
 - `chessboard(number)`
+- `chessboard(number, {1: stringOne, 2: stringTwo})`

-Replace `number` with a number to print a custom-sized board.
+Replace `number` with a number to customise the board size, and `stringOne` and `stringTwo` to customise the strings that appear in alternating cells.

 #### Count unique values